RezaZahedi/Go-Gin/README.md

 This module contains some redundant abstractions and redirections, like in user and product packages; they are mostly for the sake of illustration of Wire.

-The tests only for database package are complete.
+The tests only for database and fibonacci packages are complete.

 <br>